TonyLau0524/SQL_Project/README.md

     order by number_of_rental desc
     limit 10;

 This query retrieved the actors whose have the highest rate in rental.
+The result tell us that the films with these actors may bring more revenue to DVD rental.

 **Query_08: Top customer in revenue **